 edX - CS50

-CS50 is Harvard's actual Intro to Computer Science course. edX has the entire course online, including lecture videos, reading material, and course work.
-If you chose, you can get a certificate for the course (but that does cost money), however, auditing the class is free.
+CS50 is Harvard's actual Intro to Computer Science course. edX has the entire course online, including lecture videos, reading material, and coursework.
+If you choose, you can get a certificate for the course (but that does cost money); however, auditing the class is free.

 This course will give you an incredibly strong foundation in programming concepts and basic programming skills.

 The building blocks of The Odin Project are: Having a Path, Building a Portfolio, and Learning Together.
 This means that they focus not only on learning but also on building projects that can be a part of your portfolio and Git lab.